 Often when people feel unloveable, it is tied into one of the following reasons:

 1. As a child, a parent or authority figure either told you – or sent out the message that – you were unloveable.
 Because of that, you came to believe that your core self was deficient, unacceptable or inadequate.
-Now you find it hard to believe that anyone could ever love you for just being you.
+Now you find it hard to believe that anyone could ever love you as you, just for being you.

 2. You experienced rejection, desertion or abandonment in one of your closest relationships.
-Now love feels scary – and is a source of anxiety and fear – rather than of healing and security.
+Now love feels scary, and is a source of anxiety and fear – rather than healing and security.

 3. You feel regret for something you did, or the way you treated a person you loved.
-Hence, you don’t believe you deserved to be loved, or you fear you will badly hurt someone again.
+Hence, you don’t believe you deserved to be loved, or you fear you will make a mistake again.